dcolish/xapian/xapian-core/docs/overview.rst

 that concerned with creating them.

-This document assumes you already have Xapian installed, so if you haven't, it is a good idea to read :doc:`Installing Xapian </install>` first.
+This document assumes you already have Xapian installed, so if you haven't, it is a good idea to read `Installing Xapian <install.html>`_ first.

-You may also wish to read the :doc:`QuickStart </quickstart>` reference, for some simple worked examples of Xapian usage, and the :doc:`Introduction to Information Retrieval </intro_ir>` for a background into the Information Retrieval theories behind Xapian.
+You may also wish to read the `QuickStart <quickstart.html>`_ reference, for some simple worked examples of Xapian usage, and the `Introduction to Information Retrieval <intro_ir.html>`_ for a background into the Information Retrieval theories behind Xapian.

 This document does not detail the exact calling conventions (parameters